 It would be here that Robert first showed his aptitude for learning and then, being kept on after leaving-age as a pupil-teacher, would have learned the rudiments of the teaching profession.
 It is difficult today to imagine what it would be like to try to teach a class of 125 mixed-age and mixed-ability children.

-He is unusual, compared with other pupil-teachers on the memorial roll, because he moved from his pupil-teacher school and secured a second post before being trained.
-He moved to Twickenham in 1900 and his name appears on the 1901 Census, living in Upper Grotto Road.
-His profession is listed as “Assistant Schoolmaster”.
+He moved from his pupil-teacher school and secured a second post before being trained.
+His second school meant launching himself into independence and the wider world.
+His new surroundings were Twickenham, where he moved in 1900; his name appears on the 1901 Census, living in Upper Grotto Road, and his profession is listed as “Assistant Schoolmaster”.
 The school is not specified but the most likely candidate is Holy Trinity School, Vicarage Road which was a quarter-mile walk from his digs.